netarchivesuite/solrwayback/README.md

 ### 2) STARTING SOLRWAYBACK
 SolrWayback requires both Solr and Tomcat to be running.
 These processes are started and stopped separately with the following commands:

-* **Step 1:** Navigate to the location of the bundle on your computer.

-For Linux and Mac:
-* **Step 2.1:** Start tomcat with this command: `tomcat-9/bin/startup.sh`
-* **Step 2.2:** Start solr with this command: `solr-9/bin/solr start -c -m 1g`  (for version before 5.0.0 the -c parameter must be omitted)

-For Windows:
-* **Step 2.1:** To start tomcat navigate to `tomcat-9/bin/` and type `startup.bat`
-* **Step 2.2:** To start solr navigate to `solr-9/bin/` and type `solr.cmd start -c -m 1g` (for version before 5.0.0 the -c parameter must be omitted)

-* **Step 3:** To see that tomcat and solr is running open the following links: http://localhost:8080/solrwayback/ and http://localhost:8983/solr/#/netarchivebuilder.
-If these are not throwing errors the services have been started successfully.

 #### Tomcat: